 Additionally, Australia is known for minting commemorative coins that are also legal tender.
 Other collectible coins include gold two hundred dollar coins, as well as nugget coins in ounces, kilograms and fractions, in both gold and platinum.

-Rare silver and gold investment coins from Australia are renowned for being some of the highest quality precious metals available today.
+Rare silver and gold investment coins from Australia are renowned for being some of the highest quality precious metals available today and among the most popular gold coins, competing against the American Eagle coin and Canadian Maple Leaf.
 Wise investors opt for 99.99 pure gold coins.
 These include the Australian Lunar Gold Series II and the Australian Kangaroo Gold Series.

 Silver coins include the Kookaburra Silver Coin Series, the Koala Silver Coin, the Lunar Silver Coin Series II, and the newly released Silver Kangaroo.
 The current platinum bullion coin features the breathtakingly beautiful image of a platypus.
 Often the Blue Sheet is used to determine the value of Australian coins.
 It ensures buyers and sellers have proof of a coin's worth to get a fair price.